MoldyHacker/pythonGameDev/towerdefense/questions.md

 .OGG or .MP3 files for music
 Describe what modifications you made and the outcome.

+### My Solution
+    After a quick google search I found https://pixabay.com/sound-effects/ for sound effects.
+    I had to alter some of the files to make them play at a resonable volume.
+    But I started with the actor file.

+    I assigned sound files to turret placements, turret shots, tanks exploding, and the bunker exploding.

+    I added the tank explosion sound in the explode class of the Enemy I added the bunker explosion in the Bunker class under the collide function.
+    I added the turret shot sound in the Shoot class so that it would only make a sound when fired.
+    I added the turret placement sound to the turret constructor so it would only be played once.

+    I also added background music.
+I was going to add one for the main menu and one for the game. but i couldn't get the music to stop playing.

 ## Q2: Using a tile map editor, create a new TMX file containing a custom map.
 You can reuse the desert tileset ("assets/desert.png") or search for a new image.

 Modify scenario.py to make your map playable.